segmentio/segment-docs/src/privacy/consent-management/consent-in-unify.md

 redirect_from: "/privacy/consent-in-unify"
 ---

 Segment uses Profiles in [Unify](/docs/unify/) as the source of truth of an end user's consent preference when enforcing consent in Twilio Engage or Linked Audiences.
-To get consent preference on the profile, Segment requires the use of the [Segment Consent Preference Updated event](#segment-consent-preference-updated-event) and [Identify](/docs/connections/spec/Identify) events to route events to Unify.
-The Segment Consent Preference Updated and Identify events should include the [consent object](/docs/privacy/consent-management/consent-in-segment-connections/#consent-object).
+To get consent preference on the profile, you must generate a [Segment Consent Preference Updated event](#segment-consent-preference-updated-event).
+The Segment Consent Preference Updated event should include the [consent object](/docs/privacy/consent-management/consent-in-segment-connections/#consent-object).

-> info "Consent in the profile is in public beta"
+> info "Consent on the profile is in public beta"
 > Storing consent preferences on the profile is actively in development and some things may change before it becomes generally available.